JacekDuszenko/weightspace-lora-for-diffusion/README.md

-# weightspace-lora-for-diffusion
-Official repository for Towards weight-space interpretation of Low-Rank Adapters for Diffusion Models paper
+# Official repository for Towards weight-space interpretation of Low-Rank Adapters for Diffusion Models paper